levina-ai/regulatory-chatbot/README.md

 ## 🔑 Key Design Decisions

-**Balanced retrieval** — for comparison queries, the pipeline fetches chunks from each framework separately (`k` per source) rather than globally, ensuring both EU and UK perspectives are always represented in the context window.

 **temperature=0** — the LLM is set to fully deterministic mode.
 For compliance use cases, reproducibility and accuracy take priority over creativity.

 **Source attribution** — every answer includes which documents and pages were used, enabling manual verification against source material.